Skip to content

 1. Classic Edgar Cut:

-- Mid-fade sides, 2–3 inches of textured hair on top.
+• Mid fade on the sides with 2–3 inches of textured hair on top.

 2. Fluffy Edgar Cut